joealcorn/laboratory/README.md

 How could you test this and ensure parity with your previous implementation, under load, with production data?
 Run it in production!

+Laboratory will run both the old and the new code and allow you to compare the results so you're 100% certain your code works as it should.
+Timing information will be recorded about all blocks so you can see the performance implications of your fresh new code, and any exceptions raised in your refactored code will be swallowed and logged so they don't affect availability.

+Of course, you're still unsure your candidate code works correctly, so laboratory will always return the result from the candidate block.

 ```python
 import laboratory